 Night three of CineJam delivered a double whammy of delight with a stripped-back set from the hotly-tipped Dutch outfit The Indien, whose performance was accompanied by a picturesque rainbow backdrop.
 The night was then topped off with a screening of the sublime Whiplash, which has already attained classic film status since its release in 2014.

-And on July 26, night four treated CineJam attendees to an acoustic set from guitarist Willow Robinson, who brought out the sun ahead of the night’s screening of 2000’s cult music film High Fidelity.
+The fourth night on July 26 treated CineJam attendees to an acoustic set from guitarist Willow Robinson, who brought out the sun ahead of the night’s screening of 2000’s cult music film High Fidelity.

 Check out the best pictures from CineJam 2017 below, and be sure to get yourself along to a night of music and film at CineJam in the coming weeks – the full schedule of events can be found here.